How you can be seated in a

 you’re supporting the ends of your shins as near as possible to your knees on

-foot –between your ankle and heel- of your opposite leg beneath it.
+ankle and heel- of your opposite leg beneath it.
+If you appear to be leaning toward

 4 The outer ends of your shoulders